 Peter Tagiuri is a practicing architect and professor.
-As an architect he collaborates with AOI in London; Kilo in Paris and Casablanca; Wangshu, Jeremiah Watson and Haoru Chen in Hangzhou,; Rutz Architects in Zurich; and Gauche Concepts in Tokyo.
-He has building and urban projects in China, England, France, Japan, North Africa and the US.
-He has taught at RISD since 1987 (and was department head from 2002–06) and is visiting professor at the CAA in Hangzhou, guest chair professor at Ren Min University, Beijing and external examiner at Edinburgh University and CUHK.
-He has been a guest professor at the architecture schools in Frankfurt, Stuttgart and the ETH, Zurich and has been visiting lecturer in Beijing, Hong Kong, Lima, London, Osaka, Paris and Seoul.
-He has degrees from Dartmouth and Harvard, and he attended the Belle Arte in Rome and Carrara.
+As an architect he collaborates with AOI in London; Kilo in Paris and Casablanca; Amateur Architects and Citiarc in Hangzhou and Rutz Architects in Zurich.
+He has building and urban projects in China, England, France, North Africa and the US.
+He has taught at RISD since 1987 (and was department head from 2002–06) and is visiting professor at the CAA in Hangzhou, chair professor at Ren Min University in Beijing, a faculty member at Ewha University in Seoul and an external examiner at Edinburgh University and CUHK.
+He has been a guest professor at the architecture schools in Frankfurt, Stuttgart and the ETH, Zurich and has been visiting lecturer in Beijing, Cambridge, Hong Kong, Lima, London, Osaka, Paris and Seoul.
+He has degrees from Dartmouth and Harvard and certificates from Belle Arte in Rome/Carrara and Leith's in London.

 Academic research/ areas of interest